 Mrs. Linda Glennie

 Mrs. Linda Glennie is the Director of Research, Evidence and Policy at MRF.

 She has day to day contact with many individuals affected by meningitis and has developed close links with health professionals and scientists working in this field.
 She is responsible for managing the Foundation’s research programme, developing educational resources for the public and health professionals, and organising the scientific programme for MRF’s international conferences, regional symposia, and public engagement events.
 She is responsible for the charity’s patient stakeholder relationships with medical, scientific and statutory bodies.

 Phone: (+44) 3334056270

-i-CONSENT Project Manager at Meningitis Research Foundation.
-She has an a Degree in Sociology and a Master Degree in Sociological Research from the University of Sheffield, UK.
-She has eight years’ experience working in research and insight across the educational, retail and local government sectors.
+i-CONSENT Project Manager at Meningitis Research Foundation, with a Degree in Sociology and a Master’s Degree in Sociological Research from the University of Sheffield, UK.
+She works closely with families and individuals who have been affected by meningitis and septicaemia to provide information and support.

 Degree in Neuroscience from The University of Manchester and is the Research Officer at Meningitis Research Foundation.
 Her role involves looking after the charities’ research programme and sometimes this may involve helping researcher’s to recruit members and supporters of MRF to take part in research.
 As part of this role, Liz is familiar with how important it is for patients to have a clear understanding of what their participation would involve, to ensure they can make an informed decision as to whether or not they’d like to take part.